-DHP P254: Climate Change Policy
+DHP P254: Climate Change and Clean Energy Policy

 This course examines how governments can and might respond to the challenges and opportunities posed by the complex problem of global climate change.
 We begin with a study of the latest scientific understanding of the problem.
 Then, the technological options, the economic dimensions, the role of the private sector, and the domestic and international politics related to addressing climate change are explored.
 The policies of the major emitting countries are analyzed and compared.
 The international climate negotiations are analyzed.
 Policy tools are assessed against different criteria.
 The course will introduce and strengthen multidisciplinary policy analysis skills.
 Fall semester.

 DHP P255: International Energy Policy

 Energy fundamentally affects every facet of human society including living conditions, mobility, and prosperity.
 It is at the heart of some of the most intractable problems affecting the environment, national security, and economic development.
 Resolution of such challenges hinges often on how energy is used or managed.
 The International Energy Policy course maps key ways in which these issues differ among countries, exploring basic differences between industrialized and industrializing countries.
 The policies of major energy consumers and producers are also compared.
 Topics such as the geopolitics of oil and gas, decarbonizing transitions, energy markets, climate change, public health, and international energy-technology cooperation and competition are covered.
 Spring semester (to be taught by Prof. Francisco Monaldi in 2014).